mandaryoshi/p4-int/README.md

 The code was tested on `Stordis BF6064X-T` Tofino switches, running SDE version `9.4.0` using `Ubuntu 18.04.5 LTS`.
 The program used to generate traffic was `TRex`.

+A more detailed description about the tested topology and setup with `TRex` and `INTCollector` can be found in the INT-MD 1.0 directory.

+The p4 programs for the INT-MX and INT-XD are the same, the only difference being the tables that are run on the switches.

 ## Build

 The P4 code can be compiled by using the build script in the SDE, for instance